appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ---
 # Create Approval Workflow

-In an approval workflow, for instance a refund request approval, you can automate approvals for certain types of requests based on your business guidelines and also want a human to verify certain requests before approving or rejecting a request.
-The human intervention can happen through your Appsmith app.
-This page shows how to set up a Webhook approval workflow using Appsmith.
+In a human-in-the-loop approval workflow, such as for processing refund requests, you can automate approvals for specific types of requests based on your business guidelines.
+Additionally, you may require human verification before approving or rejecting certain requests.
+This human intervention can happen through your Appsmith app.
+This page shows how to set up human-in-the-loop approval workflow using Appsmith.

 ## Prerequisites

 Before you start, make sure you have the following:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
-* Ensure you have basic knowledge of creating webhook workflow in Appsmith.
+* You have basic knowledge of creating a webhook workflow in Appsmith.
 For more information, see [Tutorial - Create Webhook Workflow](/workflows/tutorials/create-webhook-workflow).
 * You've set up a Form in your app that allows users to raise refund requests.

 ## Set up Webhook workflow